About the Strategy Challenge

 A major cyber attack has occurred—how should your nation respond?

 Through the competition, students have the unique opportunity to interact with expert mentors and high-level cyber professionals while developing valuable skills in policy analysis and presentation.
-To date, the competition has engaged over one thousand students from universities in the United States, Europe, Indo-Pacific, and the Middle East.
-It also has received widespread social media attention, with the DC competition in both 2017 and 2018 receiving over 3.5 million impressions on Twitter.
+To date, the competition has engaged over one thousand students from universities in the United States, Europe, Indo-Pacific, Africa and the Middle East.
 Through its unique crisis scenario format, mentorship, recruiting, and networking opportunities, the Cyber 9/12 Strategy Challenge has expanded its global reach, will continue to build on its reputation as a pipeline for the next generation of cyber policymakers, and will continue to grow as a global community of multidisciplinary cybersecurity professionals.

 Dundee, Scotland | October 18-19, 2022